Fellowship of the Society of

 The Fellowship of the Society of Internationally Educated Nurses (FSIEN) was created to recognize and honor the extraordinary contributions of internationally educated nurses (IENs) and their allies.
 IENs play a vital role in strengthening healthcare systems, yet their leadership, scholarship, and advocacy often go unrecognized.
 FSIEN establishes a formal, prestigious credential that celebrates their impact, elevates their voices in policy and practice, and ensures their work is acknowledged on par with global nursing leaders.

-Fellows must demonstrate excellence in the following five FSIEN LEADS Competencies, each directly contributing to the advancement, recognition, and integration of IENs:
+Fellows must demonstrate excellence in the following five FSIEN LEADS Competencies, each directly contributing to the advancement, recognition, and integration of IENs.

 Fellows lead transformative initiatives that elevate IEN leaders across healthcare systems, locally, nationally, and globally.
 They hold influential roles in policy, practice, or education, inspiring and mentoring the next generation of IEN leaders while strengthening IEN visibility, integration, and career progression.